mohsinkhawas/20191012-MohsinKhawas-NYCSchools/README.md

 - Detail View:
   Shows the school SAT Scores and map Area.
   Shows the school address, contact information and more.

-- Objective C:
-  Have created an Objective C class for Utilities, to show case importing it into Swift project.

 - Codable Protocol:
   Have used the Codable protocol for JSON Serialization.
 To mainly showcase the use of Swift.